Shiling42/ML-EPFL-Higgs/README.md

 - Logistic regression
 - Regularized logistic regression

-The implementations of these methods are in `./data/implementation.py`,
+The implementations of these methods are in `./data/implementation.py`.

 ## Result
+To get the `prediction.csv`, go to `./script` and run `python run.py`.

 On [Aicrowd Leaderboard](https://www.aicrowd.com/challenges/epfl-machine-learning-higgs/leaderboards):